SOEN345-Fall24/lab2-junit-jay-thambi/README.md

 ## Description

-Lab exercise to write an example and example test to check with with JUnit tests.
+Lab exercise to write an Example Calcular Function and Example test to check with JUnit tests.
 The JUnit tests achieve at least 80% branch coverage.

 ## How to Run Tests